UCMHSProgramming16-17/final-project-spengucvts/visideas.md

 -Frequency rate

 Visualizations:
--Scatter plot of 1 stat for each pokemon in 1 gen
--Pie chart of type frequency distributions for 1 gen -Region map with colored boxes for chances of finding 1 species
+-Scatter plot of 1 stat for each pokemon in 1 gen (COMPLETE + Added HoverTool) -Pie chart of type frequency distributions for 1 gen -Region map with colored boxes for chances of finding 1 species (REMOVE: Too difficult to find region map and enter it into python)